 It can be hard to hear that your car is totaled.
 It can be even harder when the value the insurer is placing on the car is lower than you anticipated.

 Even if you purchased your car recently, there’s a good chance that the value of the vehicle has depreciated.
-You may not get back as much money as you paid for the car, which is especially frustrating when you haven’t had the vehicle very long.
+You may not get back as much money as you paid for the car.
+This situation is especially frustrating when you haven’t had the vehicle very long.

 If you own your car outright, you will get a check from your insurer for the market value of the vehicle, minus the deductible.
 This value is often less than the amount that you personally would place on the vehicle.
 You might find it difficult to replace your vehicle with only the money you got from the insurance company.